arcturo/library/coffeescript/chapters/06_applications.md

 Stitch will automatically compile our template and include it in `application.js`.
 Then, in our application's controllers we can require the template, like it was a module, and execute it passing any data required.

+<span class="csscript"></span>

     require("views/users/show")(new User("Brian"))

+Our `app.coffee` file should now look like this, rendering the template and appending it to the page when the document loads:

+<span class="csscript"></span>

+    User = require("models/user")

+    App =
+      init: ->
+        template = require("views/users/show")
+        view     = template(new User("Brian"))

+        # Obviously this could be spruced up by jQuery
+        element = document.createElement("div")
+        element.innerHTML = view
+        document.body.appendChild(element)

+    module.exports = App

+Open up [the application](http://localhost:9294/) and give it a whirl!
+Hopefully this tutorial has given you a good idea of how to structure client-side CoffeeScript applications.
+For your next steps, I recommend checking out a client-side framework like [Backbone](http://documentcloud.github.com/backbone/) or [Spine](http://spinejs.com), They'll provide a basic MVC structure for you, freeing you up for the interesting stuff.

 ##Bonus - 30 second deployment with Heroku